Albert Park Through the Year: November 2025

 One of the stranger sights was the glow of lights behind the Albert Monument, like a scene from a science-fiction film.
 These were laser tests ahead of the firework display at Dalton Barracks.

-November began mild, but by the end of the first week most deciduous trees had already shed their leaves, helped along by shorter days, wind and rain.
-Some trees were bare, some had a few leaves left.
+November began mild, but by the end of the first week most deciduous trees had already lost their leaves, helped along by shorter days, wind and rain.
+Some trees were bare, others had a few leaves left.

-The oaks however held onto their foliage right up to the end of November, after several frosts.
+The noble oaks however still held their leaves right up to the end of November, after several frosts.

 There were several frosty mornings after the middle of the month.

-This seat faces the sun rise whether or not anybody is there to enjoy it.
+The sun rise on a frosty day is beautiful whether or not anybody is there to enjoy it.

-A mini-tractor made its early-morning rounds emptying bins, leaving tracks in the frost.
+A mini-tractor makes its early-morning rounds, emptying bins, leaving tracks.

-The low winter sun casts long shadows from the Albert Monument and the trees.
+The low winter sun casts long shadows from the Albert Monument and from the bare trees.

 After a frosty night, there is often a sunny day.
 Albert Park is a popular walk all year round.
 The November sun attracts not just the dog walkers and joggers, but walkers without dogs making the most of the semicircle of paths.

-With the branches bare, birds were easier to spot as they sang or flitted from tree to tree.
+With the branches bare, birds are easier to spot as they sing or flit from tree to tree.

-Bright holly berries and the red cups of yews also stand out after other colours fade.
+Holly berries and the yew cups stand out after other colours fade.